Ksingh79798/devTinder/src/homework.md

 - for hash password:- Explore the bcrypt Library on npm
 - Create login Api
 - compare  passwords & throw errors if email or password is invalid

+{-------------------- Ep- 10 Authentication, JWT & Cookies ------------------ }

+Install cookie-parser
+Just send a Dummy cookie to user
+Create GET/profile Api & Check if you get the Cookie install jsonwebtoken
+In login APi, after email & pass validation, Create a JWT Token & send it to user in cookie read the cookie inside your profile api & find the logged in user Write the userAuth middleware add the userAuth middleware in profile api & add new sendConnection request api set the expiry of JWT Token & cookies to 7 days create userSchema method to getJWT() create userSchema method to comparePassword(passwordInputByUser)